Louisiana lacking in minority law enforcement leadership says SPLC

 “That’s juxtaposed against 65% of the jails and 57% of the prisons identifying as black people.”

-The state’s population of Black residents is over 30%, and while both the district attorney and sheriff in Orleans parish is Black, New Orleans is clearly an outlier.
+The state’s population of Black residents is over 30%, and while both the district attorney and sheriff in Orleans parish are Black, New Orleans is clearly an outlier.

 Another local official bucking the statewide trend is St. John the Baptist Parish Sheriff Mike Tregre.